Art History: Comparing the works of the Colonizers vs. the Colonized

 a tag displaying the trans pride flag and the pronouns 'she/her'

-Group One: The United States and the Navajo
+Group Two: The Spanish and the Maya

 Pre-Colonial: